 These homemade air fryer veggie burgers are probably the quickest and easiest vegan burger recipe you'll ever make!
 Pantry-friendly ingredients are mixed in a bowl, formed into patties, and cooked in the air fryer OR baked in the oven.
-It's that easy!
-They're low in fat and high in protein thanks to TVP, beans, and vital wheat gluten (seitan).
+They couldn't be easier!
+These vegan burgers are low in fat and high- protein thanks to TVP, beans, and vital wheat gluten (seitan).
 Make them gluten-free with one swap!

 Why This Recipe Works